 On that score, it would also be prudent of you to purchase some suitable gloves to help mitigate the impact of the heat when you are cooking with your camp Dutch oven.

-Tongs to deal with the coals are also normally quite easy to find in stores.
+Tongs and scrapers to deal with the coals are also normally quite easy to find in stores.
 Again, we would suggest something that is heavy duty and suitable for handling in extremely high temperatures.

 A Dutch oven trivet is always handy either in the home and especially around the campfire.
 The trivet can be used to sit the heavy cooking pot on while removing the lid, stirring, serving, or protecting the countertop.